gabrielemariotti/cardslib/doc/CARDGRID.md

 # Cards Library: CardGrid

-Create a `CardGridView` is is pretty simple.
+Creating a `CardGridView` is pretty simple.

 First, you need an XML layout that will display the `CardListView`.